 My fond memories of Bernese Mountain Dogs when growing

-a breeder of such dogs who just happened to live in our town.
-It turned
+of a breeder of such dogs who just happened to live in our town.

-out to be another bout of nostalgia, the breed was not for me after
+It turned out to be another bout of nostalgia, the breed was not

 The outing did, however, point me in the right direction: